SpinDoctorMRI/SpinDoctor/README.md

 SpinDoctor requires no additional MATLAB Toolboxes.
 However, if the MATLAB Parallel Computing Toolbox is available, the simulations can be run in parallel.

-## Getting started

-1) The base folder contains a commented general purpose driver called `driver_spindoctor.m`.
-The other driver, `driver_save_load.m`, can save and load simulations.
-2) The input files for the drivers are found in the folder `setups`, and define the structures needed for the simulations.
-3) Multiple neuron meshes are found in the folder `mesh_files`.
-These can be loaded in the `setups/setup_neuron.m` script.
-4) The user guide is found [here](https://github.com/jingrebeccali/SpinDoctor/blob/master/user_guide.pdf).

 ## Updates July 2024